readthedocs/readthedocs.org/docs/user/build-customization.rst

 mark it as "Cancelled",
 and communicate to your Git platform (GitHub/GitLab) that the build succeeded (green tick ✅) so the pull request is in a mergeable state.

-Here is an example that skip build from pull requests when there are no changes to the ``docs/`` folder compared to the ``origin/main`` branch.
+Here is an example that skip build from pull requests when there are no changes to the ``docs/`` folder compared to the ``origin/main`` branch:

 .. code-block:: yaml
    :caption: .readthedocs.yaml